 This brings to mind the 2016 Canadian NACI recommendation to revaccinate seniors with PCV13.
 This followed the same ACIP recommendation in the USA.
-If the use of serology-that is immunogenicity studies that measure antibody titers-is a "limited Vaccine Choice Canada © June 2018 basis" for determining the need to revaccinate, why did replacement strains, but replacement strains will create a NACI use just such immunogenicity studies for their moving target for PCVs.
-Unless an ongoing trial comparing 13-valent PCV with placebo (not to PPV) demonstrates a recommendation? lust like the older controversy surrounding the clearly better effect than that seen in the past with PPV. widespread use of PCV in adults."
+If the use of serology-that is immunogenicity studies that measure antibody titers-is a "limited Vaccine Choice Canada © June 2018 basis" for determining the need to revaccinate, why did NACI use just such immunogenicity studies for their recommendation?

-effectiveness of PPV23, revaccination of the older cost-effectiveness considerations are likely to prevent population with PCVI3 has been a subject of debate.A number of studies in various countries have questioned The current CDC vaccine price list shows PCV13 adult dose at more than double the cost of PPV23 adult the effectiveness of revaccinating with PCV13.
-(References to 4 studies are found in the Spanish dose, \$113 to \$49 respectively. article linked below.)
-We must note that studies most One wonders if NACI and ACIP will reconsider referenced to show effectiveness of PCVI3 in older the decision to revaccinate PPV23 vaccinees with adult populations were 1) "placebo" controlled with PCV13 especially in light of more recent studies. another vaccine, 2) healthy subject biased, 3) sponsored For example, consider this large study from Spain by vaccine manufacturers or conducted by researchers (published in 2018), Evaluating clinical effectiveness of who worked for manufacturers and thus had definite 13-valent pneumococcal conjugate vaccination against conflict of interest.
-Many of these studies also say that pneumonia among middle-aged and older adults in since PCV7 vaccines reduced incidence of IPD by these Catalonia.
-Abstract details: serotypes in older populations, that PCV13 will do the Background Benefits using the 13-valent pneumococcal conjugate same.
-A completely unsubstantiated opinion as will be vaccine (PCVI3) in adults are controversial.
-This study seen in the following section.
+Just like the older controversy surrounding the effectiveness of PPV23, revaccination of the older population with PCVI3 has been a subject of debate.A number of studies in various countries have questioned the effectiveness of revaccinating with PCVI3.
+(References to 4 studies are found in the Spanish article linked below.)
+We must note that studies most referenced to show effectiveness of PCVI3 in older adult populations were I) "placebo" controlled with another vaccine, 2) healthy subject biased, 3) sponsored by vaccine manufacturers or conducted by researchers who worked for manufacturers and thus had definite conflict of interest.
+Many of these studies also say that since PCV7 vaccines reduced incidence of IPD by these serotypes in older populations, that PCV13 will do the same.
+A completely unsubstantiated opinion as will be seen in the following section.

-investigated clinical effectiveness of PCV13 vaccination Here is the Abstract description of a 2011 in preventing hospitalization from pneumonia among retrospective analysis of PCVs used in adults, The middle-aged and older adults.
-Potential Role for Protein-Conjugate Pneumococcal Conclusion Vaccine in Adults: What Is the Supporting Evidence?
+Here is the Abstract description of a 2011 retrospective analysis of PCVs used in adults, The Potential Role for Protein-Conjugate Pneumococcal Vaccine in Adults: What Is the Supporting Evidence?

-Our data does not support clinical benefits of PCV13 "Vaccination with protein-conjugate pneumococcal vaccination against pneumonia among adults in vaccine (PCV) provides children with extraordinary Catalonia. protection against pneumococcal disease, although the In fact this study found that PCV13 vaccination protective effect may be blunted by the emergence of did "not alter significantly the risk of pneumococcal replacement strains.
-Studies in adults have compared PCV pneumonia or all-cause death", but was "significantly with pneumococcal polysaccharide vaccine (PPV) using associated with an increased risk of all-cause surrogate markers of protection, namely, serum anticapsular pneumonia" for the 6,900 adults in the study.
-IgG antibody and opsonic activity.
-Results suggest that PCV Considering the data and scientific opinions in is at least as effective as PPV for the strains covered, but this section, is it any wonder we see IPD incidence a definitive and consistent advantage has not been continuing to rise for Canadian seniors? demonstrated.
-Unfortunately, persons who are most The graphic below shows per cent of pneumococcal in need of vaccine do not respond as well as otherwise pneumonia cases that lead to IPD and IPD incidence by healthy adults to either vaccine.
-Newer formulations of syndrome.
-PCV will protect against the most prevalent of the current
+"Vaccination with protein-conjugate pneumococcal vaccine (PCV) provides children with extraordinary protection against pneumococcal disease, although the protective effect may be blunted by the emergence of replacement strains.
+Studies in adults have compared PCV with pneumococcal polysaccharide vaccine (PPV) using surrogate markers of protection, namely, serum anticapsular IgG antibody and opsonic activity.
+Results suggest that PCV is at least as effective as PPV for the strains covered, but a definitive and consistent advantage has not been demonstrated.
+Unfortunately, persons who are most in need of vaccine do not respond as well as otherwise healthy adults to either vaccine.
+Newer formulations of PCV will protect against the most prevalent of the current replacement strains, but replacement strains will create a moving target for PCVs.
+Unless an ongoing trial comparing 13-valent PCV with placebo (not to PPV) demonstrates a clearly better effect than that seen in the past with PPV, cost-effectiveness considerations are likely to prevent widespread use of PCV in adults."